Balaji-Ganesh-AK/Game-Engine-DarkNinja/README.md

 Game-Engine-DarkNinja

 This is my 2nd Game Engine.
-I am gonna develop a custom rendering engine for this project.

-I am planning on adding the following features for this project.
+This project aims to develop a game engine better than the one I previously created.

+# Implemented so far.
+* Event system for the game (Handles Keyboard, windows, and mouse events.)
+* Input polling.
+* Simple ECS.
+* Integrated ImGui for GUI.

+# TODO
-* Custom rendering engine.
+* Custom rendering engine
-* Custom networking protocols.
-* Unity like ECS system.
+* Unity like ECS system
+* Custom networking protocols for multiplayer.